turbot/tailpipe-plugin-aws/docs/sources/aws_s3_bucket.md

 }
 ```

+### Use an AWS connection

-Use a specific AWS connection:
+Use a specific AWS connection when connecting to the AWS account.

 ```hcl
 connection "aws" "dev" {